YaoGroup/DIFFICE_jax/paper.md

 involved in the data.
 Thus, there is no need to extra regularization terms in the cost function when solving the inverse problem.

-However, the
+However, to infer the effective viscosity from the SSA equations and remote-sensing data, the existing library or codes of PINNs available in public might be inadequate.
-the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.
+Additional settings of the neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential to ensure the success for the inversion. the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.